Jobo0o/100-days-of-code/log.md

 - finished the product landing page challenge on FCC
 - really not proud of my work here but I had to move on
 - I still learned a lot about when and how to use classes & IDs, aswell as how the felxbox is working
-- even though it looks super bad and shitty, it is still a very good learning https://codepen.io/jobo0o/pen/abmzRvv
+- even though it looks super bad and shitty, it is still a very good learning, progress is better than no progress at all https://codepen.io/jobo0o/pen/abmzRvv
 - I will rebuild it at some later point